-*The Mercy interview may be included in the afternoon on your Hopkins interview day.
+An interview at Mercy is not necessary for the preferred spots but a tour and information session may be included in the afternoon on your Hopkins interview day.

-**You must apply to and interview at Sinai to rank and be ranked by Sinai’s stand-alone internal medicine internship.
-We do not include a Sinai interview on the Hopkins interview day.
+You must apply to and interview at Sinai to rank and be ranked by Sinai’s stand-alone internal medicine internship.
+We may be able to include a Sinai interview the afternoon of your Hopkins interview day.

 Other internship programs in the area include:

 From year to year the above programs may not offer internship positions and the above programs' rotation schedule may not routinely include the clinical base year requirements.